plarotta/dobi/README.md

 npm link
 ```

+(will publish to npm after some user testing)

 On first launch, dobi creates a `.dobi/` directory in your project root and walks you through setting up your first backlog items.

 ## Usage